yvann-ba/ComfyUI_Yvann-Nodes/README.md

 >   - **WEIGHTS_STRATEGY**: Dictionary of the weights strategy

 ---

-You can easily find all my nodes in ComfyUI by double-clicking with the left mouse button on the ComfyUI Canvas and typing "yva" in the search box.

----
 #### *Giving a ⭐ to this repo is the best way to support us (:*